sertel/actris/papers/CPP21.md

   whereas that is written `∀ (X : lty k Σ).
 A` in Coq.
 This notation is used to for technical reasoning.
 The underlying definitions are the same between Coq and the paper.
+- The polymorphic session types are defined in an nested fashion, as a sequence of quantifiers, followed by the actual type, for mechanisation purposes using telescopes.
+The definitions are effectively identical to the paper.
 - The typing rule for branching (`ltyped_branch`) is written as a function instead of an n-ary rule with multiple premises.
 - The disjunction of the compute client invariant is encoded using a boolean